Apply to the University of Kansas

 Application deadlines for students outside the U.S.

-Students inside the U.S. have an additional month to apply for fall and summer semesters, and two extra weeks to apply for the spring.
+Students inside the U.S. have an additional three weeks to apply for fall and summer semesters, and two extra weeks to apply for the spring.

 Two questions to ask: